Family Violence Criminal Defense Lawyer in Dallas

 Depending on the facts of the case, there can be persuasive strategies to convince a prosecutor to drop a family violence case, but it takes skill and experience to identify the right strategy and to carry it out successfully.
 Having the alleged victim sign an affidavit of non-prosecution that a prosecutor prepares is definitely not one of them.

-If you have been accused of family violence, you need a lawyer.
+If you have been accused of family violence, you need a criminal defense lawyer with expertise in family matters.
 I have seen too many situations in which the accused has tried to handle things by themself, or disregarded a lawyer’s advice, with disastrous results.

 In the appeal I mentioned earlier, for example, the defendant had a very favorable plea offer, but he was convinced that he would not be found guilty at trial, because he thought the victim and the witness would testify that he did not do it.
 His trial lawyer recommended that he take the offer, but he refused.
 The jury found him guilty and sentenced him to decades in prison.
 This happened because the defendant could not understand how a jury could convict him.
 The trial lawyer understood, but he was not able to convince the defendant to make the wise decision.
 Do not let this happen to you.
 There is too much at stake.